cph-tum/bertha/docs/TUTORIAL.md

  - Adapt the `CODE_OF_CONDUCT.md` file as desired.
 Make sure to insert the contact information of the project team or maintainer.

+ - Adapt the templates for issues and pull/merge requests for GitHub (in .github/) and GitLab (in .gitlab/) as desired.

  - Set up the distribution via conda.

 ## Implementation stage